henbarlevi/dating-app-v2.0/ReadME.md

 > ### Angular
 - how to devide an angular project to multi modules + lazy loading
 - wrting RoutingModule for each Module
+- handle configurations for each environment using environment.ts/environment.prod.ts etc... (you can also use [tokenInjection](https://stackoverflow.com/questions/43193049/app-settings-the-angular-4-way/43316544) instead)
 > ### SCSS
 - how to devide SCSS files (Veriables, Mixing etc...)
 - how to import SCSS files into components scss files <span class="well"> @import '~styles/main';</span> The tilde <b>~</b> will tell Sass to look in the src/ folder and is a quick shortcut to importing         Sass files.